This is part of a series on bullying.

 The Psychology of Bullies

 We often hear about the children who are victims of bullies, but what if you are a parent and your child is the one who is bullying others?
 Parents need to know that they are not society's enemies and there are resources and help available.
-In the end, all children are important and if a child is hurting others, this is a dire situation that absolutely must be deal with swiftly and fully, lest that child grow up and hurt others as an adult and wind up with a troubled life or worse.
+In the end, all children are important and if a child is hurting others, this is a dire situation that must be dealt with swiftly, lest a child grow up and hurt others as an adult and wind up with a troubled life or worse.
 It is no surprise that people who are violent and aggressive as children display the same behaviors as adults, and often in degrees that are far worse.

 While the name calling may sound insignificant, often bullying can lead to more aggressive behaviors if they are not stopped when they are noticed.
 Due to the rapid advancements in technology, it is possible to bully or harass others from the privacy and safety of one’s own home, often keeping the identity of the bully a secret, which in turn, makes discovering the action that much more of a challenge for parents.
 While it may be difficult for parents to identify bullying behavior in their own children, it is important for parents to be aware of the warning signs and types of bullying their children may be taking part in, either at school or from behind their bedroom doors.
 Despite schools across the nation adopting a variety of anti-bullying programs, including comprehensive training programs, they often fall short on addressing the issues that arise on school campuses.